Summer Internship Program

 • For-profit: Private sector companies that have an interest in disability inclusion

-• STEM internship: Placed in federal agencies with an emphasis on science, technology, engineering, and mathematics
+• Microsoft STEM internship: Placed in federal agencies with an emphasis on science, technology, engineering, and mathematics.

-• Interns will receive a summer schedule of AAPD-sponsored activities and must attend all mandatory events, including the Disability Advocacy Certificate Program.
+• Attend AAPD-sponsored activities, including the Disability Advocacy Certificate Program.

-• An orientation will be held at the beginning of the program.
-All interns are required to attend.
+• Attend orientation at the beginning of the program.

-• All interns must adhere to the Code of Conduct and if in-person, roommate and housing agreements.
+• Follow the Code of Conduct and if in-person, follow roommate and housing agreements.

-• For information about COVID-19 precautions, see our 2023 COVID-19 protocols.
+• Follow the AAPD COVID-19 protocols.
+For information about COVID-19 precautions, see our 2024 COVID-19 protocols.
 These are subject to change based on current public health guidance.

 Frequently Asked Questions (FAQs)